zenml-io/vscode-quickstart-extension/zenmlQuickstart/sections/welcome/welcome.md

 - A training pipeline that loads the preprocessed dataset and trains a model.
 - A batch inference pipeline that runs predictions on the trained model with new data.

-Follow along this notebook to understand how you can use ZenML to productionalize your ML workflows!
+Follow along by clicking the 'Run code' and 'Next' buttons as appropriate to understand how you can use ZenML to productionalize your ML workflows!

 ![Pipeline Overview](/zenmlQuickstart/assets/pipeline_overview.png)